RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

               class myTests(TestCaseGui):

                       def testOne(self):
-                          self.assertEqual(remove("an","banana"),"bana","Your function failed on inputs of 'an' and 'banana'") self.assertEqual(remove("cyc","bicycle"),"bile","Your function failed on inputs of 'cyc' and 'bicycle'") self.assertEqual(remove("iss","Mississippi"),"Missippi","Your function failed on inputs of 'iss' and 'Mississippi'") self.assertEqual(remove("egg","bicycle"),"bicycle","Your function failed on inputs of 'egg' and 'bicycle'")
+                          self.assertEqual(remove("an","banana"),"bana","Tested remove on inputs of 'an' and 'banana'") self.assertEqual(remove("cyc","bicycle"),"bile","Tested remove on inputs of 'cyc' and 'bicycle'") self.assertEqual(remove("iss","Mississippi"),"Missippi","Tested remove on inputs of 'iss' and 'Mississippi'") self.assertEqual(remove("egg","bicycle"),"bicycle","Tested remove on inputs of 'egg' and 'bicycle'")